plamarque/sphinx-poc/docs/webconferencing/administrating_webconf.rst

 ICE server which is not the default one,as it produces warnings in the platform logs.

-    **Note**
+ .. note:: Configuring an ICE server for WebRTC is optional as it falls back to

-    Configuring an ICE server for WebRTC is optional as it falls back to "peer-to-peer" connectivity, but this will not work well accross networks.
+			"peer-to-peer" connectivity, but this will not work well accross networks.

     WebRTC allows you to specify multiple STUN/TURN servers which can be optionally secured with credentials.
 The ICE protocol will use this